Bolt64/blog-source/content/math/cohomology.md

 is a subsheaf of $\mathcal{S}_1$ (the definition of a subsheaf is the most obvious one).

 With all these definitions in hand, we can talk about exact sequences of sheaves.
-Consider a sequence of sheaves and sheaves homorphisms of the following kind.
+Consider a sequence of sheaves and sheaf homomorphisms of the following kind.
 $$\cdots \xrightarrow{d_{i-2}} \mathcal{S}_{i-1} \xrightarrow{d_{i-1}} \mathcal{S}_{i} \xrightarrow{d_{i}} \mathcal{S}_{i+1} \xrightarrow{d_{i+1}} \cdots$$
 This sequence is exact if $\mathrm{ker}(d_{i}) = \mathrm{im}(d_{i-1})$.